epiverse-trace/tutorials-middle/index.md

 ![An overview of the tutorial topics](https://epiverse-trace.github.io/task_pipeline-minimal.svg)

 Task topics consist of one or more episodes.
 You can navigate to different episodes using the menu on the left hand side.
-Alternatively, check out the [key points](../key-points.md) of each episode.
+Alternatively, you may find the topic you are interested in the [key points](../key-points.md) of each episode.

-Within each episode there are:
+Each episode contains:

 + **Overview** : describes what questions will be answered and what are the objectives of the episode.
 + **Prerequisites**: describes what episodes/packages need to be covered before the current episode.